Advertise Your Pathology Fellowships With Us!

 Oncologic Surgical Pathology Fellowship

-Openings for 2022-2023 and 2023-2024
+Openings for 2026-27

 The fellowship program is designed to provide an in-depth experience in tumor pathology with emphasis on diagnosis.
-Ample time for scholarly activities is facilitated by three full time pathologists’ assistants who gross all specimens and prepare all frozen sections.
+Ample time for scholarly activities is facilitated by four full time pathologists’ assistants who gross all specimens and prepare all frozen sections.

 Applications are available at www.fccc.edu and questions should be directed to Douglas B. Flieder, M.D. or Lori Schaffert at path.fellowship@fccc.edu.